Welcome to Natayam-school of dance !

 The Role of Natyacharya Gayatri Deka:

-In Dwarka, Delhi, Natyacharya Gayatri Deka, the guiding force behind Natyam: School of Dance, personifies this seamless integration of Bharatanatyam and Carnatic music.
+In Dwarka, Delhi, Natyacharya Gayatri Deka, the guiding force behind her Bharatanatyam School, personifies this seamless integration of Bharatanatyam and Carnatic music.
 With her profound understanding of both art forms, she choreographs performances that echo the spirit of this rhythmic poetry.
 Her students, under her tutelage, embark on a journey where dance and music become inseparable companions.

 Beyond Performance: The Cultural Tapestry: